 ACAM’s members include former state and federal court judges and thought leaders on the creative use of special masters as tools to assist in the administration of justice and the development of the special master profession.
 ACAM’s members have dedicated themselves to helping:

-The Academy of Court Appointed Masters (ACAM) began at the Special Master National Conference, co-sponsored by the William Mitchell College of Law and the National Arbitration Forum in October 2004.
+ACAM began at the Special Master National Conference, co-sponsored by Mitchell Hamline College of Law and the Arbitration Forum with assistance from the Federal Judicial Center in October 2004.
 The primary goals of this historic gathering were to discuss and promote special master work and to create a national association of judicial adjuncts.
 The faculty included Ken Feinberg, Francis McGovern, Judge Michael Davis, Brad Jesson, and Martin Quinn.

 One of the Academy’s key accomplishments is the production of a Benchbook, providing invaluable information to judges and lawyers regarding the best use of special masters.
 The latest edition can be accessed on the ACAM website (see below).
 The Benchbook explains various types of masters including: Settlement Masters, Discovery Masters, Electronic Discovery Masters, Coordinating Masters, Trial Masters, Expert Advisors, Technology Masters, Monitors, Class Action Masters, Transaction Masters, Claims Administrators, Auditor/Accountants, Receivers, Criminal Case Masters, Conference Judges, Ethics Masters, and Appellate Masters.
 The publication also helps judges and lawyers (1) decide whether and when to appoint a master, (2) draft effective appointment orders, and (3) anticipate and effectively address ethical issues and practical concerns that arise in special master work. often provide a template for current and future cases.